 What’s next for you?

 Hold tight.
 We’ll update when there’s a significant change in the Ads.txt plus technology.
-The best way to get alerts is to follow us on LinkedIn.
+The best way to get the latest alerts is to subscribe to our newsletter.